Support & Sponsorship

 Joe McDonough, Program Manager

-Brendan Boyle, Supporting Board Member
+Brendan Boyle, Treasurer

 While the tuition fees cover the cost of bringing in the great faculty members every year, we depend on donations and sponsorships to enrich the camp experience and to provide the extras that make it such a special event.
 Whether it’s offering scholarships to promising young musicians, bringing in special guests to lead sessions, or ensuring that participants have the ability to interact with the teachers in a low-key, intimate environment, we try to make it a great experience while keeping it affordable.
 Please consider making a donation of any amount you can afford to CIMW to ensure that we can continue to provide these special programs.
+You can specifically earmark a donation for scholarships.

 CIMW is made possible by the many folks who generously donate their time before and during the week of camp.
 A big thank you to all of our wonderful volunteers, who number too many to list here.
 We couldn't do it without you!